How to Set Up Sensory Writing Trays with Salt or Sand (Trilingual)

 My kids actually have not done this with Korean – I set this up for my daughter, but she was already comfortable with writing at that time.

-In this video, I kept the normal sound and speed so you can see how all senses are engaged in this writing exercise!
+In the next video, I kept the normal sound and speed so you can see how all senses are engaged in this writing exercise!

-Have you tried Montessori sensory writing trays with your child?
+Have you tried Montessori salt writing trays with your child?

 If you try this activity, please let us know in the comments below!
 What age(s) are your kid(s) and how did it go?
 We’d love to hear about your learning experience!